Hot Tub Water Sanitation Tips

 • Replace the hot tub filters every six months to a year.

 Maintaining the appropriate water balance is essential for good hygiene in your hot tub.
 Here are some top tips to ensure your tub’s water balance remains at the optimal level.

-• Alkalinity – Check how alkaline your pool is each time you add fresh water.
+Check how alkaline your pool is each time you add fresh water.
 You are looking for total alkalinity of 125mg to 150mg/l.
-If your tub’s level drops below that level corrosion can occur whereas if the level is too high scale starts to form.
+If your tub’s level drops below that level, corrosion can occur, whereas the scale starts to form if the level is too high.
 Adding the right product will ensure that these problems do not occur.

 Top Tips For Hot Tub Maintenance Safety

 • Store all chemicals in a place that is dry and cool out of direct sunlight.

 • Always check the instructions provided on labels and follow them correctly.

 • Always add the chemicals to the water.